mickfuzz/phd4/_posts/2021-12-21-project-and-design-approaches.md

 Research has supported the benefits of the UMC approach.
 A study on 500 9 to 14 year olds highlighted the effectiveness to balance a structured approach concentrating on computing concepts with more student-led exploration [@franklin_analysis_2020].
 They also found that the students enjoyed the process as they had more choice and agency in the process.
 This is supported by research which compared a from scratch and UMC approach suggested higher student engagement for those in the UMC group [@lytle_use_2019].
 Researchers suggest that this is because, students had more time to play around with code, they were able to add their own personal touches and that that ownership over the code sustained engagement.

 Kafai and Burke [-@kafai_social_2013] argue that a shift from writing programs from scratch to modifying and remixing them is inline with socio-cultural teaching approaches.
 They coin the term computational participation to reflect this change of focus.
 They also note that such remixing is helped by online coding communities that may be either semi-professional or come from more of a DIY / youth culture perspective.
 They encourage educators not to just focus on the technical possibilities of coding environments but the potential of associated communities.
+The following case study examines how the a key online community is facilitating design-based learning.

 <!-- social turn Kafai-
 https://dl.acm.org/doi/pdf/10.1145/2445196.2445373?casa_token=cvROG9VFSQkAAAAA:l8ze0hPFQq5zAVlacNuNq9bx3in2XzH26lXsiHSjPvAWgVXoGCy2IuHrKHZU9KA1hZlSZd4rB4c -->